EricssonResearch/EST-OSCORE/draft-selander-ace-coap-est-oscore.md

 The short EST-coaps URI paths defined in Section 5.1 of {{I-D.ietf-ace-coap-est}} also apply.

-# OSCORE-Based Security

-EST-oscore depends on the application layer security provided by OSCORE for protecting CoAP and CoAP-mappable HTTP independent of transport.
-The establishment of keys for OSCORE defines many of the properties of the protocol.

-If a key exchange protocols is used, fragmentation of the protocol messages needs to be handled.
-EDHOC {{I-D.selander-ace-cose-ecdhe}} may be carried in CoAP in which case Block fragmentation can be used.

 # Proxying

 As is noted Section 6 of {{I-D.ietf-ace-coap-est}}, in real-world deployments, the EST server will not always reside within the CoAP boundary.
 The EST-server can exist outside the constrained network in a non-constrained network that does not support CoAP but HTTP, thus requiring an intermediary CoAP-to-HTTP proxy.